Upabjojr/sympy/docs/internals/evalf.rst

     3.5000

-However, you can "increase" precision of the :class:`~diofant.core.numbers.Float` number only with it's class
+However, you can "increase" precision of the :class:`~sympy.core.numbers.Float` number only with it's class
 constructor:

     >>> Float(3.5, 30)